swamikevala/structors/README.md

 # structors
-Java library for investigating structors: A structor is a generalization of a vector, representing structural evolution and magnitude by encoding a rooted tree with weighted nodes.
+Java library for investigating structors: A structor is a generalization of a vector, parameterizing structural evolution by a given amount.
+These parameters encode a rooted tree with weighted nodes.